 Many of those early photojournalists then later turned their hand to weddings.
 The industry changed forever.

-When applied to weddings, there are many changes that have to be made.
-Couples expect a level of guidance and direction to get the best out of the experience – though we still make sure to capture the truth of the moment and ensure that not every shot is posed.
+When applied to weddings, some changes have to be made.
+Couples expect a level of guidance and direction to get the best out of the experience – though we still capture the truth of the moment and ensure your wedding doesn’t feel like an 8-hour photoshoot.

 And of course, there is a high regard for aesthetics.
 When done well, wedding photojournalism creates beautiful images, not merely faithful images.